oils-for-unix/oils/doc/language-influences.md

      p 3  # prints 6

-But Oil isn't homoiconic like Tcl is.
-It avoids dynamic parsing, and has a lot of syntax.
+But this is mostly superficial: Oil isn't homoiconic like Tcl is.
+It has a lot of syntax, and intentionally avoids dynamic parsing.

-So this is superficial, an instance of "convergent evolution".

 However, [Data Definition and Code Generation in Tcl (PDF)][config-tcl] shows how Tcl can be used a configuration language: